 - Bisoprolol oral tablet is only available as a generic drug.
-It’s no longer available as the brand-name drug Zebeta.
+It doesn’t have a brand-name version.

 - Bisoprolol only comes as a tablet you take by mouth.

-- This drug is used to treat high blood pressure.
+- Bisoprolol oral tablet is used to treat high blood pressure.
 It can be used alone or in combination with other blood pressure medications.

 - Stopping bisoprolol warning: Bisoprolol lowers your heart rate and blood pressure.
 Suddenly stopping bisoprolol can worsen your heart condition, especially if you have coronary artery disease.
 It may also cause changes in heart rhythm or blood pressure, worsened chest pain, and heart attack.
 If you’re stopping this drug, your doctor will slowly lower your dosage over at least 1 week to help prevent these side effects.